-This is a legal document that lets a person appoint someone else to make decisions for them.
+This is a legal document that lets a person appoint someone else to make decisions for them while they are alive.

 Being able to appoint substitute decision makers helps individuals plan for: